<?xml version="1.0" encoding="UTF-8"?>

 <image:loc>https://images.squarespace-cdn.com/content/v1/67f82ee23ce96f63b643ecd1/1744318179196-IQPMN4613ZU6FOOE4U54/Podcast-4.jpg</image:loc>

-<image:title>Selected Work - WUFT Interview on Gainesville Activism</image:title>
+<image:title>Research - WUFT Interview on Gainesville Activism</image:title>

 <image:caption>60 Years of Activism in Gainesville: Denifield Player to Tiffany Pennamon</image:caption>